1. Schoolhouse Floor Plan

 A much larger consolidation of a church ceiling used the same method and similar emulsion, so I have confidence in the result.
 As the restorers in that case observe, "one of the interesting ironies of the ... treatment method is that the worse the condition of the plaster, the better the treatment works ... because badly deteriorated plaster is more porous and receptive to the application of acrylic resins".

-They used an airless paint spray machine to apply their solution, which I have one of but didn't think of using and which would have been too much setting up for my small job anyway and too awkward to operate in my space.
-I used a small 2 litre common plastic garden spray bottle with pressure pump that I could hold and operate with one hand so I could use the other hand to crawl or squat and steady myself.
+They used an airless paint spray machine to apply their solution, and although I have one I didn't think of using it.
+It would have been too much setting up for my small job anyway and too awkward to operate in the space.
+Instead I used a small 2 litre common plastic garden spray bottle with pressure pump that I could hold and operate with one hand so I could use the other hand to crawl or squat and steady myself.
 The small bottle also allowed me to better judge coverage at approximately 2 square metres per fill.

 There is some evidence that this method has worked very well.